tensor110/Tunescape/README.md

 # Tunescape
-A music streaming platform for authorized users.
+A music streaming platform which utilizes AWS S3 and Cloudfront To make a Community Pool where Users can Push their Loved Songs to Tunescape App.

 ```
 .